UltraEngine/Documentation/CPP/Joint_SetLimits.md

 # Joint::SetLimits

-This method sets the limits of a hinge or slider joint.
+This method sets the limits of a hinge, slider, or ball and socket joint.

 ## Syntax